 Kaweah Delta Health Care District Surgery residency program received its initial accreditation by the Accreditation Council for Graduate Medical Education Surgery Residency Review Committee on November 6, 2014, and is on continued accreditation since October 6, 2016.

-This five-year program offers two Categorical track positions and one additional Preliminary track position at the PGY 1 and PGY 2 levels.
+This five-year program offers three Categorical track positions and one additional Preliminary track position at the PGY 1 and PGY 2 levels.

 The Surgery program joins Kaweah Delta Health Care District Emergency Medicine, Family Medicine, Psychiatry and Transitional programs, and is